mishadobrits/SVA4/Readme.md

 So, there is a function `main.delete_all_sva4_temporary_objects` deletes all directories and files that hadn't be deleted.
 (It is possible, because all temporary directories created by this project marked with prefix `"SVA_4"` in the start of its name)

+Initially there was only a VolumeThresholdAlgorithm, because of which loud_parts was synonym to interesting_parts and quiet_parts was synonym to boring_parts.
+I will rename all pieces of code with old names in future, until it happened keep that quiet=boring and loud=interesting.
+Sorry for this.<br>

 # Instalation
 1. Download the FFmpeg from the official website https://ffmpeg.org/download.html.